skx/purple/INSTALL.md

         # The alerter
         ./bin/purple-alerter [-v]

 Both of these can be launched under the control of systemd, via the files provided beneath `examples/`.

+If you wish you can use `cron` to trigger state-transitions, by executing `bin/purple-alerter --single [--verbose]` every minute.

 # Problems?